Our Lady of the Rockies lights for July 14, 2021

-Remembering CATHERINE JOY on her 90th birthday.
-It’s difficult today, since you’re not here to celebrate you as we did every year.
-This day was always special.
-So, we just want to say we’re thinking of you with love on this, your 90th birthday.
-Ida and Kriskovich Family
+In loving memory of ELDA DREW.
+She was an outstanding person, teacher and friend.
+ELDA’S kindness will never be forgotten.
+Heaven has gained an inspirational angel.
+From Sherry and Dave Flammand

+In loving memory of LOUANNE SICHVELAND.
+You will be missed.
+From Bob and Yvonne Leipheimer

-In loving memory of BILL GREEN (Anchorage, Alaska), on his 29th anniversary.
-Sadly missed by The Green Family.
+In loving memory of CHUCK BOYLE on his birthday.
+From the family

+In loving tribute to JOHN “JACK” AHO.
+Forever in our hearts.
+With love, Janet, Warren and family

 SHOP HOURS